jcmolloy/2015-11-15-OpenCon15/README.md

 - by closing issues
 - by writing about the project

-If you have questions, ask us directly or write us a mail (office ett contentmine dot org).
+If you have questions, ask us directly or write us a mail (contact@contentmine.org).

 When you are online, you can find us:
 - [contentmine.org](http://contentmine.org)
 - [@thecontentmine](http://twitter.com/thecontentmine)
-- office ett contentmine dot org
+- contact@contentmine.org

 ## Further materials
 - [workshop resources](https://github.com/ContentMine/workshop-resources/)